8xFF/rfcs/text/0005-media-webrtc-sdk.md

         - kind: the kind of receiver, audio or video.
         - id: the ID of the receiver.
+        - state: the state of the receiver.
+It's used to restore the receiver state when the client reconnects to the server.
+It contains:
             - remote: the remote source that the client wants to pin to.
 If it's none, the receiver will be created but not pinned to any source.
             - limit: the limit of the receiver.
 If it's none, the receiver will be created with the default limit.

     - senders: a list of senders that the client wants to create.
 Each sender is described with:
         - kind: the kind of sender, audio or video.
         - id: the ID of the sender.
         - uuid: the UUID of the sender.
 It's used to identify the sender on the client side.
         - label: the label of the sender.
 It's used to identify the sender on the client side.
+        - state: the state of the sender.
+It's used to restore the sender state when the client reconnects to the server.
+It contains:
             - screen: a flag to indicate whether the sender is screen sharing.
+            - pause: a flag to indicate whether the sender is paused.

 - sdp: the OfferSDP that the client created.